 As a leading bankruptcy law firm in Northern Virginia, we are frequently asked how to get out from under the burden of debt.
 Bankruptcy is often a tool our office recommends.
 However, We sit down and review our client’s financial situation, determine all options are available and look at whether bankruptcy is the right choice for our clients.
 If you are considering filing bankruptcy, make sure to talk to Fairfax County Bankruptcy Attorney Ashley F. Morgan.
 Our office is conveniently located in Herndon, Va, which is easily accessed by our Fairfax County bankruptcy clients.
 Our offices only two miles from Reston Town Center and only a short distance of off Fairfax County Parkway and Route 28.
 Our office also offers ample free parking.

 Ashley F. Morgan Law, PC, is an experienced bankruptcy law firm in northern Virginia that is dedicated to helping you find a debt relief solution that works for you.
+Every month we help many Fairfax County residence file Chapter 7 and Chapter 13 cases.
 We can eliminate your debt, get you back on track, and help you enjoy a fresh start on your financial well-being.
 For some people bankruptcy can help bring a fresh start and provide a way that can help manage their finances.
 One of our experienced bankruptcy attorneys will be able to review your situation and determine if bankruptcy is a viable option for you.

 Bankruptcy is not a punishment or an admission of failure.
 It is a legal proceeding and a financial decision that relieves a debtor of some or all of their obligations to repay their debt, so they can afford to pay their basic living expenses.
 Although bankruptcy is not the best option for everyone, it an option for many people trying to manage substantial debt.
 Bankruptcy provides many people with the fresh financial start that they need to move forward.

 Fairfax County can be a great place to live.
 There are great schools, diverse neighborhoods, and a profitable economy.
 In 2017, Reston was ranked 29th in the Best Places to Live in America by Money magazine.
-However, the high cost of living for this area can be tough on many individuals and families.
+Other towns in Fairfax County have regularly ranked high for great quality of life.
+However, many individuals and families struggle with the high cost of living for this area.
 We understand the financial struggles in Fairfax County are different from the rest of the country.

 The bankruptcy process

 To qualify for Chapter 7, the court will look at your income for the last 6 months.
 If the debtor’s income is less than or equal to the state median, they can file for Chapter 7.
 This can mean it is more difficult for individuals to qualify for a Chapter 7.
-However, there is another way to qualify for Chapter 7 that involves using your income and subtracting out allowable expenses; this process is called the Means Test.
+However, there is another way to qualify for Chapter 7 that involves using your income and subtracting out allowable expenses; the court uses a process called the Means Test.
 Important allowable expenses are usually car payments, court ordered support payments, non-dischargable tax debt, and various other things.
 Additionally, if your income is above the state median, we are able to take in consideration other allowable expenses for your county under Internal Revenue Service guidelines.
 Fairfax County has some of the highest allowable deductions in the country due to the high cost of living.
 Basically the court understands that making $75,000.00 in Fairfax County is not the same as making $75,000.00 in Oklahoma City.
+This means that expenses, such as rent, utilities, transportation costs are based on the average expenses for Fairfax County residence with your same household size.

 If you cannot qualify for Chapter 7 or have substantial non-exempt assets, we can sometimes recommend a Chapter 13.
 If you decide the right option for you is a Chapter 13, the Means Test will also dictate the amount of a payment you may have in Chapter 13.

 Ashley F. Morgan Law, PC helps many individuals manage their debts every month.
-Attorney Ashley Morgan has experience dealing with all types of debts.
+Attorney Ashley Morgan is an experienced Fairfax County bankruptcy attorney, and she has experience dealing with all types of debts.
 She understands bankruptcy is one of many tools available to her clients, and she wants her clients to completely understand all the tools at their disposal before taking action.
+Ashley tries to give her clients the best legal guidance possible.
 She also helps clients settle or negotiate debts if bankruptcy is not the right option.
 Ashley has helped hundreds of clients figure out the right way to manage their debt.